crystalchzz/pizzashop21/README.md

 ## Git workflow and deployment
 1. Testing will be done on the dev branch
 1. After all the tests pass, it will be deployed to the Heroku server
-1. After the development finished, the dev branch will be merged to the main branch
+1. After the development finished, the dev branch will be merged to the main branch# pizzashop21